fananan/Cashflow-Predictions-and-others/README.md

 # Cashflow-Predictions-and-others
-This code is part of my work during the internship
+These codes are part of my work during the internship, which include analysis about cashflow prediction, sales optimization and others.
+(Data is not available here)